bowman2001/perplexdoc/content/doc/demo/_index.md

   src: shubham-dhage-ykFTt5Dq1RU-unsplash.jpg
   params:
     alt: Complex light dome
+    size: tiny
 weight: 9999
 ---

-This is an empty section.
+This is an empty section for practicing.
 Here you can place your first documentation pages to get used to the workflow with Hugo & Perplex.
 {.p-first}<--!more-->

-There are step-by-step guides for a new documentation page and a new section in the [content workflow introduction](/doc/intro/workflow/content).
+There is a step-by-step guide on how to create a new documentation page in the [content workflow introduction](/doc/intro/workflow/content).

+and a new (sub-)section in the .